MicrosoftDocs/ATADocs/ATPDocs/investigate-a-user.md

 ---
-title: AzMicrosoft Defender for Identity user investigation tutorial
+title: Microsoft Defender for Identity user investigation tutorial
 description: This article explains how to user Microsoft Defender for Identity security alerts to investigate a suspicious user. ms.date: 10/26/2020 ms.topic: tutorial